 - Choose the right route campaign to discourage inappropriate use of A&E in North East Essex led to a 29% increase in use of the Walk in Centre and a 14% increase in use of the Minor Injuries Unit.

-- Coached and developed junior staff to become confident, successful and ambitious marketing communications professionals.
+- Coaching and developing junior staff to become confident, successful and ambitious communications professionals.